Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 The summer season is full of the reasons why you should visit Panguitch.
 The Panguitch Valley Balloon Rally that is held on the last full weekend of June festoons the sky above the tiny town in Utah with colorful hot air balloons.
 The spectacular show amuses the visitors of Panguitch on an early Sunday morning every year without exception.

 The town gets ready for the dazzling event long before that, though.
-The highlight of this preparation is Saturday when the main streets get shut down to provide safe environment for the ballooners to inflate their balloons.
+The highlight of this preparation is Saturday when the main streets get shut down to provide a safe environment for the ballooners to inflate their balloons.

-Even if you are not a ballooner yourself, your visit to Panguitch doesn’t loose its attractiveness and fun side.
+Even if you are not a ballooner yourself, your visit to Panguitch doesn’t lose its attractiveness and fun side.
 Simply ditch your car and explore the center of the city on foot.
 Live concerts, vendors on every corner, great food, and plenty of activities for families surely set the right pre-show mood.

 4. Visit Panguitch Lake Resort